Learning by Passing Tests, with Application to Neural Architecture Search: Introduction

-The major contributions of this paper are as follows: \begin{itemize} \item Inspired by the test-driven learning technique of humans, we propose a novel machine learning approach called learning by passing tests (LPT).
+The major contributions of this paper are as follows: \begin{itemize} \itemsep{0em} \item Inspired by the test-driven learning technique of humans, we propose a novel ML approach called learning by passing tests (LPT).
 In our approach, a tester model creates increasingly more-difficult tests to evaluate a learner model.
-The learner tries to continuously improve its learning ability so that it can successfully pass however difficult tests created by the tester. \item We propose a multi-level optimization framework to formulate LPT where the learner learns to pass tests and the tester learns to create difficult and meaningful tests. \item We develop an efficient algorithm to solve the LCT problem. \item We apply our approach to neural architecture search and achieve significant improvement on CIFAR-100, CIFAR-10, and ImageNet. \end{itemize}
+The learner tries to continuously improve its learning ability so that it can successfully pass however difficult tests created by the tester. \item We propose a multi-level optimization framework to formulate LPT where a learner learns to pass tests and a tester learns to create difficult and meaningful tests. \item We develop an efficient algorithm to solve LPT. \item We apply our approach to neural architecture search and achieve significant improvement on CIFAR-100, CIFAR-10, and ImageNet. \end{itemize}

-The rest of the paper is organized as follows.
-Section 2 reviews related works.
-Section 3 and 4 present the method and experiments respectively.
-Section 5 concludes the paper.